preetscient/symmetry-based-dimension-reduction/README.md

 `bash setup_environment.sh`

 ## 3. Load your network data
-Save your network data as any delimited file - this should include source nodes in the first column and target nodes in the second column.
+Save your network data as any delimited file in /data/external/5_user_data.

+This should include source nodes in the first column and target nodes in the second column.
-Any subsequent columns are ignored by the
+Any subsequent columns are ignored by the processing script.

 ## 4. Run the code.
 After setting up the environment, you can run the Python script main.py directly.
 Follow the instructions below: